Image - An Ultimate Guide to Essential Oils

 What Are Essential Oils?

-Essential oils are concentrated plant substances obtained from leaves, stems, flowers, bark, roots or seeds.
-They contain the core aromatic and therapeutic qualities of the original plant.
+Essential oils are concentrated plant extracts obtained from leaves, stems, flowers, bark, roots, seeds, peels, or resins.
+They capture the aromatic character of the plant and are commonly used in aromatherapy, topical blends, household care, and daily self-care rituals.

 How Are Essential Oils Made?